Scholastic Scrimmage: Game rules

 The game is played in one round of 24 minutes with a half-time separating the round into two segments.
 The game begins with a toss-up question.
-Any Player from either team can buzz in to answer the toss-up question, but the players may not confer with their team members.
+Any player from either team can buzz in to answer the toss-up question, but the players may not confer with their team members.
 Players must buzz in before time expires to answer the question.
-The first player to buzz in and give the correct answer earns 10 points and a chance at a related bonus question for their team.
-If a player answers incorrectly, his/her team loses 5 points from their score (scores can become negative) and his/her team can no longer buzz in for that question.
-The question is then directed to the opposing team to buzz in (they may not confer).
-If one of the opposing team members answers the rebounded toss-up correctly his/her team scores 5 points and a chance at a related bonus question.
-If he or she answers incorrectly on the rebounded toss-up question, his/her team does not lose any points and the contest continues with another toss-up.
+The first player to buzz in and give the correct answer earns ten points and a chance at a related bonus question for their team.
+If a player answers incorrectly, his or her team loses five points from their score; scores can become negative, and his or her team can no longer buzz in for that question.
+The question is then directed to the opposing team to buzz in, and they are not permitted to confer.
+If one of the opposing team members answers the rebounded toss-up correctly his or her team scores five points and a chance at a related bonus question.
+If he or she answers incorrectly on the rebounded toss-up question, his or her team does not lose any points and the contest continues with another toss-up.
 Similarly, if neither team buzzes in within the time limit, the contest continues with another toss-up.

 After answering a toss-up or rebounded toss-up correctly, a team receives one or more bonus questions worth a total of up to 10 points.
 The team members can confer on the answer, but only the captain can buzz in to answer.
-Depending upon the number of bonus questions given and answered correctly, the team can receive 0, 5, or 10 bonus points.
+Depending on the number of bonus questions given and answered correctly, the team can receive 0, 5, or 10 bonus points.

 The team that has the highest score wins the match and advances to the next round of the tournament.
-The tournament bracket is made up of approximately 32 teams from high schools around the Lehigh Valley (the exact number varies from year to year).
+The tournament bracket is made up of approximately 32 teams from high schools around the Lehigh Valley; the exact number varies from year to year.
 At the end of the Scholastic Scrimmage season, the winning school is awarded $4000, with the runner-up receiving $2000.
 The winning team also receives small trophies, a large trophy for their high school's trophy case, and the bragging rights of being the best team in the Lehigh Valley.
-The show is currently in its 45th year on WLVT-TV.
+The show is currently in its 50th year on WLVT-TV.

 Records

-In the 46-year history of Scholastic Scrimmage, Emmaus High School in Emmaus, Pennsylvania has the best record, with 8 first place and 4 second place finishes.
+As of 2025, in the 50-year history of Scholastic Scrimmage, Emmaus High School in Emmaus, Pennsylvania has the best record, with eight first place and four second place finishes.

-Other notable performances are by Liberty High School with 4 first place and 5 second place finishes, Southern Lehigh High School with 4 first place and 3 second place finishes, Parkland High School with 5 first place and 3 second place finishes, and Moravian Academy with 3 first place and 6 second place finishes.
+Other notable performances are by Parkland High School with six first place and three second place finishes, Moravian Academy with five first place and six second place finishes, Liberty High School with four first place and five second place finishes, and Southern Lehigh High School with four first place and three second place finishes.